-Figure 18-10.
-SNMP Host Table
+Figure 6-13.
+SNMP Host Table window

-To add a new entry to the switch's SNMP Group Table, click the Add button in the upper left-hand corner of the SNMP Host Table page.
-This will open the SNMP Host Table Configuration page, as shown below.
+To add a new entry to the Switch's SNMP Group Table, click the Add button in the upper left-hand corner of the SNMP Host Table window.
+This will open the SNMP Host Table Configuration window, as shown below.